mariamonzon/Cpp-basic-code-utils-snippets/README.md

         int _width;
         int _height;
     };

- ### Using a class
+    ```

+ #### Class Objects
- we can use declared classes in our code to create instances of a class in our program.
-It is known as a rectangle object and will be given a unique name.
+ In C++, an object is created from a class.
+We can use declared classes in our code to create instances of a class in our program.
+It is known as an object and will be given a unique name.
 Using what is known as "dot notation" or the dot operator, we provide values for the propierties of the object.

     void main()
     {